Is Business Interruption Insurance Taxable?

 If your business has been forced to shut down operations due to an unforeseen event, such as a natural disaster or forced government closure, this will most certainly have a negative financial impact on your and your workers.
 However, many business owners obtain business interruption insurance to help them cover costs in the event a major shutdown in operations occurs.
-At Bentley & More LLP, our California business interruption insurance lawyers are here to help if you have questions about your coverage.
+At Bentley & More LLP, our Riverside accident lawyers are here to help if you have questions about your coverage.
 Here, we want to discuss whether or not business interruption insurance compensation is taxable.
 As COVID-19 continues to devastate businesses in California and the US, it is vitally important to understand all aspects of business interruption insurance.

 A brief explanation of business interruption insurance

 Business interruption insurance policies cover the loss of income that businesses suffer after a disaster.
 This is not the same thing as insurance used to rebuild property destruction, but rather it is used to cover:

 - profits that would have been earned under normal operating conditions

 - fixed costs still incurred on the property